Make a Meaningful Impact

-The ThedaCare School of Radiologic Technology is an accredited, 21-month program.
-It is accredited by the Joint Review Committee on Education in Radiologic Technology and currently holds the maximum JRCERT Accreditation Award of eight years.
-This accreditation award is valid until the next site visit in Third Quarter of 2024.
-JRCERT publishes each program’s current accreditation status at www.jrcert.org.
+The ThedaCare School of Radiologic Technology is a 21-month program.
+Accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT), the program holds the maximum accreditation award of eight years.
+This accreditation award is valid until the next site visit in 2032.

-Students spend a considerable amount of time developing clinical skills while working with patients and qualified Registered Radiological Technologists.
-Clinical education provides diverse experience in pediatrics, trauma, neurology, oncology, cardiology, and orthopedics.
+Students spend considerable time developing clinical skills while working with patients and qualified registered radiologic technologists.
+Clinical education provides diverse experience in several specialty areas, including pediatrics, trauma, neurology, oncology, cardiology, and orthopedics.

-Graduates test to become certified by the American Registry of Radiologic Technologists (ARRT).
-Passing the ARRT exam gives the graduate the title of a Registered Radiologic Technologist.
+Graduates test to obtain certification from the American Registry of Radiologic Technologists (ARRT).
+Passing the ARRT exam gives the graduate the title of a registered radiologic technologist.

 Provides students on-campus experience for general educational credits before applying to our program.